A. J. Braga

-Armand Joseph Braga (10 June 1900 – 7 November 1968), better known as A. J. Braga, was a Singaporean politician and lawyer who served as the first Minister for Health between 1955 and 1959 in the first Legislative Assembly of Singapore.
-A member of Labour Front, he served as the Member of the Legislative Assembly representing Katong Constituency.
+Armand Joseph Braga (10 June 1900 – 7 November 1968), commonly known as A. J. Braga, was a Singaporean politician and barrister who served as the first minister for health from 1955 to 1959 in the first Legislative Assembly of Singapore.
+A former member of the Labour Front, he served as the member of the Legislative Assembly representing Katong Constituency from 1955 to 1959.

 Born in Singapore under British rule, he studied in both Singapore and Hong Kong.
-Originally studying medicine, he stopped in 1918 and eventually moved to London to study law, where he was later called to the bar.
-He returned to Singapore in 1935 and served as senior municipal commissioner for three terms.
+Originally studying medicine, he stopped in 1918 and moved to London to instead study law, where he was called to the bar in 1927.
+He returned to Singapore in 1928 and served as the Eurasian Association's representative on the Municipal Commission in 1935, and from 1938 to 1942.
+During the Japanese occupation, he was briefly appointed the leader of the Eurasian community by the Japanese officials, later being succeeded by C. J. Paglar.
+In 1954, he was announced as a Labour Front candidate for the 1955 general election, contesting in Katong Constituency.